NotReeceHarris/express-router/README.md

 ├─ app.js
 ├─ router.js
 ```
-<sub>Any `.js` file and its subfiles within the "[`routes/`](/routes/)" directory are automatically routed.</sub>
+<sub>Any `.js` file and its subfiles within the [`routes/`](/routes/) directory are automatically routed.</sub>

 ## 📜 Template
 This router file necessitates a distinctive module export, but it is straightforward and hassle-free to configure.
-Simply provide the "`route`", which serves as the primary web path for every route created within the file.
-Next, specify the "`function`", a simple arrow function that incorporates the express module.
-To create a middleware router, use "[`express.Router()`](https://expressjs.com/en/guide/routing.html#express-router)".
+Simply provide the `route`, which serves as the primary web path for every route created within the file.
+Next, specify the `function`, a simple arrow function that incorporates the express module.
+To create a middleware router, use [`express.Router()`](https://expressjs.com/en/guide/routing.html#express-router).
 ```js
 module.exports = {
     route: '/foo/bar',